gin66/FastAccelStepper/README.md

 pio run -e avr --target upload --upload-port /dev/ttyUSB0
 ```

+## ESP-IDF

+A `CMakeLists.txt` is provided to use it as an ESP-IDF component.
+Tested ESP-IDF component integration on PlatformIO Espressif32 Platform v3.3.0.

+For any questions/support please contact [gagank1](https://github.com/gagank1), as I do not use esp-idf

 ## TEST STRATEGY

 The library is tested with different kind of tests: